ok-potato/aau/README.md

 I've tried providing some concise documentation in the key parts of the algorithm:

 - `Algorithm` contains the main loop and `conjunction` subroutine
-- `ProblemMap` contains precalculated information on the occurring function symbols and restriction type
+- `PredefinedFuzzySystem` contains precalculated information on the occurring function symbols
 - `Config`, together with `AUT` and `Substitution`, represent branching states in the main loop
 - `State` and `Expresssion` represent branching state during the `conjunction` subroutine
 - `Parser` parses strings to terms / proximity relations